edmundhhn/transformers-theory-and-practice/project/README.md

 3. Create Dataset and DataLoader objects specific to our dataset.

 4. Create a Class for a BERT Regressor which utilizes a regression head.
 We add a linear layer at the end of the BERT model which uses the last layer weights of the BERT model to regress against a final price prediction

+   __Recap:__ BERT's architecture utilizes a multi-layer bidirectional Transformer encoder, which is a type of neural network originally developed for machine translation.
+This architecture allows BERT to consider the full context of a word by looking at the words that come before and after it, significantly enhancing its ability to understand the nuances of language.

    - Attention mask to account for variable length strings
    - Dropout layer to prevent overfitting